-Rather that responding to Appeals, Representative responded to the Bureau regarding the modified Notice of Deficiency Determination stating he was unsure of what he needed to do to protest the modification.
+Representative responded to the Bureau regarding the modification unsure of what he needed to do to protest the modification.
 Representative also argued that Petitioner did not have a loss from after accounting for the bonus depreciation adjustments required by Idaho.
-The Bureau referred Representative to Appeals since Petitioners' case was sent to Appeals when Petitioners filed their original protest.
+The Bureau referred Representative to Appeals since Petitioner's case was sent to Appeals when Petitioner filed his original protest.

-Representative emailed Appeals for clarity on whether a second protest was needed because of the modified audit report, and to argue that for Idaho purposes, even if Mr. had no debt basis in the loss from should be netted with the bonus depreciation adjustments yielding a small gain.
+Representative emailed Appeals for clarity on whether a second protest was needed because of the modified audit report, and to argue that for Idaho purposes, even if Petitioner has no debt basis in the loss from should be netted with the bonus depreciation adjustments yielding a small gain.
 Appeals replied making it clear that a second protest was not needed.
 Appeals provided Representative with an explanation of how basis is determined for Idaho purposes and that the bonus depreciation adjustments do not affect the basis calculation.
-Appeals asked Representative to provide a basis calculation for Mr. and informed him that Petitioners have the right to a hearing if one is desired.
-Appeals asked Representative to respond by the date given in its follow-up letter on how he and Petitioners wanted to proceed.
+Appeals asked Representative to provide a basis calculation for Petitioner and informed him that Petitioner has the right to a hearing if one is desired.
+Appeals asked Representative to respond by the date given in its follow-up letter on how they wanted to proceed.

-Shortly after that date, Representative sent Appeals an email stating how income/loss should be reported to Idaho for 2018.
-Representative agreed that the loss Petitioners reported for federal income tax purposes is suspended, but he believes for Idaho purposes the state should be netting the bonus depreciation adjustments against the loss to arrive at Idaho taxable income.
-Representative stated by using the Idaho adjustments the result for is that the shareholders have a net income.
-Representative stated he would provide a worksheet showing his computations, however, that worksheet was never provided.
-Representative also stated that by suspending loss, Petitioners' QBI deduction increases since the loss is not considered qualified business income.
-Representative asked Appeals to consider this information for further discussion.
+Shortly after that date, Representative sent Appeals an email with his calculations of how income/loss should be reported to Idaho.
+Representative agreed that Petitioner's loss is suspended for federal income tax purposes, but he believes for Idaho purposes the state should be netting the bonus depreciation adjustments against the loss to arrive at Idaho taxable income.
+Representative included a worksheet showing his computations and a revised 2018 Idaho individual income tax return for Petitioner.
+Representative also submitted a revised computation of the QBI deduction increasing it from what was claimed on Petitioner's original 2018 return.
+Representative asked Appeals to review his schedules for further discussion.

 Appeals reviewed the information Representative provided and responded with information on how basis is calculated for Idaho purposes.
 Appeals stated that Idaho uses the same basis calculation as provided in the Internal Revenue Code (IRC) and that the bonus depreciation adjustments do not affect basis.
 Appeals stated that because loss was not suspended, the loss needed to be added back into income and then the additions and subtractions made for bonus depreciation.
-As for the 2018 QBI calculation, Appeals stated it is a federal calculation that Idaho allows as a deduction.
-And, since the loss is treated the same for Idaho as it is for federal, the deduction should not change from the original amount claimed.
+As for the 2018 QBI calculation, Appeals stated it is a federal calculation that Idaho allows as a deduction and in this case due to the income threshold limitations, the deduction does not change from the original amount claimed.
 Appeals asked Representative to call in the next day or so to discuss it further.

 Representative did not call, so after a few months Appeals e-mailed Representative asking if there was anything further he wanted the Tax Commission to consider.
-Representative responded that he needed some time to see where we left off and to discuss it with Petitioners.
+Representative responded that he needed some time to see where we left off and to discuss it with Petitioner.
 Representative asked that he be given until December 15, 2023, to respond.
 Appeals allowed Representative the additional time.

 Come December 15, 2023, Representative did not contact Appeals or provide anything more for consideration.
 Appeals e-mailed Representative a couple of days later but received no response.
-Seeing that Petitioners and Representative have had more than adequate time and opportunity to further argue their position, the Tax Commission decided the matter based on the information provided.
+Seeing that Petitioner and Representative have had more than adequate time and opportunity to further argue their position, the Tax Commission decided the matter based on the information provided.